autay27/blogust/content/cardfile/misc-tech.md

 ## other

+http://www.codersnotes.com/notes/a-constructive-look-at-templeos/ Templeos is famous as a kooky mental illness / programming story but it's nice to see someone sit down and genuinely engage with it.

 https://signal.org/blog/signal-is-for-everyone/
 I don't really get signal and this reads like PR but it is a quick rundown of global different texting norms